-Attention deficit hyperactivity disorder (ADHD) is a chronic problem that results in poor concentration and control of impulses.
-It can affect a child's learning and social skills, and can have an impact on family functioning.
+Attention deficit hyperactivity disorder (ADHD) is a long-term problem that results in poor concentration and control of impulses.
+It can affect a child's learning and social interactions, and can have a big impact on family functioning.

 It's estimated one in 20 children in Australia have ADHD.
 It is more common in boys than girls.

 The exact causes of ADHD are unknown, but it tends to run in families, so genes play some part.
 ADHD is not caused by poor parenting.

 With good supports at home and school, and, in some cases, medication treatment, a child with ADHD can live a successful life.

 Signs and symptoms of ADHD

 The main signs and symptoms of ADHD include:

 - inattention – difficulty concentrating, forgetting instructions, moving from one task to another without completion

 - impulsivity – acting without thinking, talking over the top of others, losing control of emotions easily, being accident prone

 Some children have ADHD, but without the hyperactivity.
 These children have trouble focussing and paying attention, and can be forgetful and easily distracted.
 Sometimes the term 'inattentive ADHD' is used to describe this condition.